$0 China → Canada Express Entry Guide — Quick-Start Checklist

 Xueshi (学士) — four-year Bachelor's degree from a recognized university: Generally assessed as equivalent to a Canadian four-year Bachelor's.
 CRS education points: 120 for a single applicant (no spouse), or 112 if married with a spouse included in the application.

-Dazhuan (大专) — three-year college diploma: Assessed as a three-year post-secondary credential.
-CRS education points: 98 for a single applicant.
-This is a meaningful 22-point gap versus a four-year degree.
-If you hold a Dazhuan plus a postgraduate qualification, WES evaluates the combined credential.
+Dazhuan (大专) — three-year college diploma: Assessed as a three-year post-secondary credential that generally receives a lower CRS education allocation than a four-year Bachelor's unless you also hold a second degree.
+If you hold a Dazhuan plus a postgraduate qualification, confirm how WES evaluates the combined credential before calculating your score.

 Shuoshi (硕士) — Master's degree: Assessed as equivalent to a Canadian Master's.
 CRS education points: 135 for a single applicant.
 The incremental gain over a Xueshi is 15 points.